07akioni/css-render/docs/overview.md

 If you want to mount & unmount percisely, see [Advanced Mount & Unmount Options](https://github.com/07akioni/css-render/blob/master/docs/mount.md).

 If you want to know the detail of creating a `CNode` and rendering `CNode` tree , see [Create a CNode & Render a CNode Tree](https://github.com/07akioni/css-render/blob/master/docs/cnode-and-render.md).

+If you want to know what does the `CSSRender` function returns, see [CSSRender Instance](https://github.com/07akioni/css-render/blob/master/docs/css-render-instance.md).

 If you are interested in developing a plugin, see [Plugin Development](https://github.com/07akioni/css-render/blob/master/docs/plugin-development.md).